Assigning weight values

 Tip: Your domestic shipping zone might be a different country entirely depending on where you are.
 If the UK isn't listed as your domestic shipping zone then click Edit as above and add the United Kingdom to the list of countries for this new zone.
 Delete any other country in this list.

 First, rename this zone from Domestic to United Kingdom, then scroll down to the Weight based rates heading.
 If you've changed your weight unit to Kilogrammes (kg) you'll see a couple of weights already assigned in kg (if not, you'll want to work through the step above for Changing the default unit of weight):

 Both of the options already listed here need editing or deleting since they're wrong.
 Start by clicking Edit next to Standard Shipping.

 When using this system it’s important to make sure your shipping rates include the keywords Regular, Recorded and Courier.
-We look for these when we receive an order from your Shopify store so to avoid mistakes we always advise these keywords be used for each shipping method.
+Our system looks for these when an order is received from your Shopify store so to avoid mistakes we always advise these keywords be used for each shipping method.

 UK shipping rates

 Continuing on from the first rate added, add the rates listed below.
 You'll notice that there's a Courier option that's actually cheaper than some Regular and Recorded shipping options - this isn't a mistake.
 Our Courier service can ship parcels at 600g or lighter for £4.98.
 This is a fully tracked, next day shipping service available for orders shipped to the UK only.